-More info about Transfer Policies
+Information about Transfer Policies

-Lakeland University's Master of Arts in Counseling program with a Community Counseling emphasis meets the Wisconsin Department of Safety and Professional Services requirements for education for a Wisconsin Licensed Professional Counselor.
+Lakeland University's Master of Arts in Counseling program with a Clinical Mental Health Counseling emphasis meets the Wisconsin Department of Safety and Professional Services requirements for education for a Wisconsin Licensed Professional Counselor.
 The Master of Arts in Counseling program with a School Counseling emphasis and the college's certifiable Education undergraduate program are approved by the Wisconsin Department of Public Instruction.
 Students completing any of these programs who seek licensure in states other than Wisconsin may have to fulfill additional requirements.
 Students should refer to the applicable state agencies for further information.

 Lakeland University strives to make the transfer credit process as streamlined as possible for students.
 Members of the Lakeland University staff will consider a student's academic history individually when determining transfer credit.
 Each transcript from previously attended institutions is reviewed.
 Lakeland University will consider transfer credit from courses in which the student has earned a grade or C or better and where the course was taken through a regionally accredited college or university.

 The Lakeland University credit unit is the semester hour, which is equivalent to 1.5 quarter hours.
 Quarter hours accepted in transfer will be converted to semester hours.
 Transferred coursework is not factored into a student's Lakeland University GPA.